janicehsia2006/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Semantic HTML introduces meanings to the web page in addition to the presentation of the context.
+For example, <nav></nav> indicates a navigation bar that by default would be displayed with hyperlink, underline and blued text.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+display: block - Displays an element as a block element (like <p>).
+It starts on a new line, and takes up the whole width.
+display: inline - Displays an element as an inline element (like <span>).
+Any height and width properties will have no effect
 3. What are the 4 areas of the box model?
+Content - The content of the box, where text and images appear Padding - Clears an area around the content.
+The padding is transparent Border - A border that goes around the padding and content Margin - Clears an area outside the border.
+The margin is transparent

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? cross

 5. Explain why git is valuable to a team of developers.
+a.
+Each developer can work using their own workspace / PC / storage etc.
+b.
+Keep history/ownership
+c.
+Each developer can work on different part of the software: hotfix, release, issues, etc.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.